-Students who are applying for Academic Renewal must wait a full fifteen (15) terms before they are eligible to apply.
-Students can apply beginning the 16th term after last active term.
+Students who are applying for Academic Renewal must wait a full five (5) terms before they are eligible to apply.
+The student can apply only from the 6th term after last active term.

-Out of residence refers to the number of terms that a student has been inactive at the University-either unenrolled from the institution and/or enrolled at UoPeople without completing any course work in the intervening terms (that is, enrolled but inactive).
+Out of residence refers to the number of terms that a student has been inactive at the University either unenrolled from the institution and/or enrolled at UoPeople without completing any course work in the intervening terms (that is, enrolled but inactive).